cross-solution/cross-solution.de/README.md

 ## Electron

-you can build a standalone electon binary
+you can build a standalone electron binary

 ### Windows